MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 On Windows 10, your title will be published among all of the other Xbox Live games in the Microsoft Store.

-### Publishing and certification
+### Publishing and certification, for Creators

-You must be enrolled in the [Partner Center developer program](https://developer.microsoft.com/store/register) to release a game as part of the Xbox Live Creators Program.
+To release a game as part of the Xbox Live Creators Program, you must be enrolled in the [Partner Center developer program](https://developer.microsoft.com/store/register).

 There are two sets of requirements that your game must follow: